vnck/vnck.github.io/_posts/2021-08-18-visualising-sg-anti-vax-communities.md

 ## The Social Network of an Anti-Vax Community

 In a social network, each actor in the community is represented by a node.
+The numbers on each node is a generated id, to maintain anonymity of the data.
 Each edge represents a user interaction between two actors, which can be a mention, reply, or invitation.
 The size of the node is proportional to its [out-degree](https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree), meaning that a larger node interacts with more members in the community.
 Using [modularity clustering](https://en.wikipedia.org/wiki/Modularity_(networks)), the network has been segmented into community clusters.
 Open source visualisation software [Gephi](https://gephi.org/) was used to visualise the network.

 The social networks of each of the communities are thus presented.